1f991/patreon-php/docs/05-architecture.md

 # Resources, Entities and Collections

-This library is designed to be easy to work with and easy to understand if you wish to learn how it works under the good.
+This library is designed to be easy to work with and easy to understand if you wish to learn how it works under the hood.
 Take a look at the [src/Patreon](/src/Patreon) directory to see the Entities and Resources that make up the library, and check out [tests/Patreon](/tests/patreon) to see examples of how the various methods can be used.